AditiBansal711/cse15l-labreports/lab-report-1.md

     }
   }
 ```
-cat or “concatenate” takes one or more file-paths as arguments, which are all concatenated, or joined end to end and displayed in the order they were specified.
+ The command cat takes one or more file-paths as arguments, which are all concatenated, or joined end to end and displayed in the order they were specified.

 When cat is used with 2 files as arguments, the contents of the files are displayed in the order that they were specified.

 Working directory: /home/lecture1
 ```
 [user@sahara ~/lecture1]$ cat ./messages/en-us.txt ./messages/es-mx.txt ./messages/zh-cn.txt
+Hello World!
-Hello World!¡Hola Mundo!
+¡Hola Mundo!
 你好世界
 ```

-It is important to note that cat does not insert newline characters at the end of a file.
-The contents of the files are concatenated end to end as they occur in the file itself.
-In this particular example, the newline character has been removed from en-us.txt which results in the contents of es-mx.txt being printed immediately after i.e. starting on the same line without any whitespace immediately after the last character of en-us.txt.

 ### 3. Using 'cat' with no arguments